-How to buy Formula 1 shares
+How to invest in Formula 1 shares

 Love Formula 1 and always wondered how you could get some financial skin in the game?
 After all, it’s a multi-billion dollar industry, thanks to controversial former Formula 1 tycoon Bernie Ecclestone’s success in attracting valuable TV viewing contracts and big name sponsorship for the sport.

 It’s not possible to invest directly in Formula 1 teams, of course, and it’s worth remembering that racing is a highly risky investment.
-However, it is possible to trade indirectly in the sport by buying shares in companies associated with Formula 1.
+However, it is possible to invest indirectly in the sport by buying shares in companies associated with Formula 1.